New Creation Discipleship Program

 Transportation to medical appointments, interviews and work

 Provided they’re not under the influence of drugs or alcohol, walk-in guests of the Hiway 80 Rescue Mission are offered a bed, along with showers, food, clothing, counseling, care and spiritual support.
 Shelter use is not an answer to homelessness, but a first step to self-sufficiency.
-We provide shelter, food, and clothing in a safe, healthy, Christian environment while exposing people to the Gospel of Christ and making them aware of community resources.
+We provide shelter, food, and clothing in a safe, healthy, Christian environment while exposing people to the Gospel of Jesus Christ and making them aware of community resources.

 The goal for each guest is to identify the issue(s) that have created the state of homelessness and begin to address those issues, so they can transition into a long-term solution.
 Our guests are encouraged to join the Mission’s long-term recovery programs to get to the root causes of their homelessness so they can end it permanently.